crotert/spring-petclinic/SUBMISSION.md

 HW8 Deliverables

 DOCKER
-5 pts Your dockerle.
+5 pts Your dockerfile.
 Please provide a link to this le rather than a screen capture.
 [Dockerfile](Dockerfile)